Inneren12/ARWeld/docs/stage.md

 4. Implement `EvidenceEntity` with index on `eventId`; fields: `id`, `eventId`, `kind`, `uri`, `sha256`, `metaJson`, `createdAt`.
 5. Implement `UserEntity` with primary key `id`, `name`/`displayName`, `role`, optional `lastSeenAt`, and `isActive` flag.
 6. Implement `SyncQueueEntity` (structure only) with index on `status`; fields: `id`, `payloadJson`, `createdAt`, `status`, `retryCount`.
-7. Wire entities into `ArWeldDatabase` so Room sees the schema (DAOs/repositories can remain minimal in S1).
+7. Wire entities into `AppDatabase` so Room sees the schema (DAOs/repositories can remain minimal in S1).

 **Acceptance Criteria:**
 - All five entities exist under the entity package with @Entity annotations and primary keys set.